How to Send a Custom Welcome Email in WordPress

 If everything works as expected, then you’re all done.
 You’ve now customized your WordPress welcome message!

 Sometimes, for one reason or another, users will not receive their welcome emails and complete the account confirmation process.
 This is most commonly a problem on sites using WordPress multisite.
 In these cases, you may need to resend the welcome email.

 Unfortunately, WordPress does not include this functionality by default, so you’ll need to install another tool.
 The Unconfirmed plugin is designed specifically for this situation.

 After installing the plugin, simply navigate to Users > Unconfirmed in the WordPress dashboard.
 There, you can see any users who haven’t confirmed their registrations.
 Next to each username, there will be a button you can click on to resend the welcome email.

 Whether you want to onboard new writers or funnel first-time visitors to your latest content, a custom welcome email is an ideal solution.
 With a personalized email, you can impress and engage users immediately, introducing them to your brand and building a relationship in the process.

-To make your site even more user-friendly, WP Engine offers in-depth developer resources and managed WordPress hosting plans that can help you deliver an incredible digital experience.
-Check them out today!
+To make your site even more user-friendly, WP Engine offers in-depth developer resources and managed WordPress hosting that can help you deliver an incredible digital experience.
+Check out our plans today!